anushkadeshpande/docker-kubernetes-scratchpad/README.md

 #### kubectl:
 - Command-line tool used to interact with the Kubernetes cluster.
 - Communicates with kube-apiserver to retrieve necessary data or execute commands.
+- Uses curl under the hood to sent requests to Kubernetes API
+- The context used by kubectl is stored in `~/.kube/config`

 #### etcd:
 - A distributed key-value store used to store all cluster data.